ixolist/ixolist-tech-it-fields-software-element-advance-company-biz-marketing-site--src/contents/pages/index-en.md

 enterprise: Enterprise

 # services descriptions
+services-title: IXOlist is a platform built on five service apps

 offering-description: Creating and managing campaigns
 bank-description: Management of financial operations
 minting-description: Register of jurisdictions and their management